june0039/portfolio/README.md

 # portfolio

 Web Page Portfolio
 This program was designed in Ui/ UX design class using XD adobe.
-I then programmedit in web design creating a personl portfolio of my work for a business page.
+I then programmed it in web design creating a personl portfolio of my work for a business page.
 This includes my own business name and logo.

 Refernces: